hb0424/Notes/EverydayDialoguesAtWork/BrifeNote.md

 It would be better to hang on to them himself to save damage control.
 I need something in return.
 The amount you eat, it should pay you back more than enough.

+What's there to complain about?
+Do we really need to make such a fuss?
+It is a chance for all of us to let our hair down.
+That girl from admin.
+People taunted her so much afterwards she quit her job.
+That's a isolated incident.
+What's the need to get so drunk?
+I'll go over and got you one.
+There's free vodka over there, why not top it up with some of that?
+You really need to chill out.

+I don't think relationships in the office are a good idea, it just complicates thins.
+I've got a confession for you.
+I'm lost for words.

+It sure is nice to see everyone having a good time, We all deserve it, after all.
+We had a great year so far, let's hope it can continue into Q3.
+Here's so annihilating the opposition.
+It would do him good to get a little tipsy.
+He'll end up having a quick kiss in the storage cupboard.
+I wouldn't count on it.
+Since we have introduced the various other perks to the staff they all seems happier and to be working more effectively.
+See if we can stretch to it.
+It improves morale.
+I'm all for it.
+I haven't been able to get a word in edgeways.